NCL's Norwegian Viva anchors maiden call in Heraklion (Greece)

 A plaque exchange ceremony was held aboard, attended by Heraklion Port Authority CEO Minas Papadakis, Harbor Master and Hellenic Coast Guard Commander Nikolaos Tsompanis, together with the ship’s Captain Giorgio Voussolinos and Staff Captain Santiago Filevich Sencion.

-Norwegian Viva is scheduled to call at Heraklion 14 times during the 2025 cruise season, contributing to a total of 23 visits by NCL vessels—an indicator of the line’s growing confidence in Heraklion’s rising stature.
+Norwegian Viva is scheduled to visit Heraklion 14 times in 2025, contributing to a total of 23 visits by NCL ships—an indicator of the brand’s growing confidence in Heraklion’s rising stature.

 Mr Papadakis observed that the choice of Heraklion for regular calls by a ship of Viva’s calibre indicates the port’s increasing prominence among major cruise lines.
 He noted that the authority remains dedicated to ongoing improvements in infrastructure and services to meet both passenger expectations and operational standards.